zazum/vscode-docs/docs/python/environments.md

 ## Global and virtual environments

+### Global environments

-By default, any Python interpreter that you've installed runs in its own **global environment**, which is not specific to any one project.
+By default, any Python interpreter installed runs in its own **global environment**.
+They aren't specific to any one project.
 For example, if you just run `python` (Windows) or `python3` (macOS/Linux) at a new command prompt, you're running in that interpreter's global environment.
-Accordingly, any packages that you install or uninstall affect the global environment and all programs that you run within that context.
+Any packages that you install or uninstall affect the global environment and all programs that you run within it.

-Although working in the global environment is an easy way to get started, that environment will, over time, become cluttered with many different packages that you've installed for different projects.
-Such clutter makes it difficult to thoroughly test an application against a specific set of packages with known versions, which is exactly the kind of environment you'd set up on a build server or web server.
+Working in the global environment is an easy way to get started.
+In time, that environment will become crowded with the different packages that you've installed for different projects.
+Such clutter makes it difficult to thoroughly test an application against a specific set of packages with known versions.

+### Virtual environments

 For this reason, developers often create a **virtual environment** for a project.
 A virtual environment is a subfolder in a project that contains a copy of a specific interpreter.
 When you activate the virtual environment, any packages you install are installed only in that environment's subfolder.
 When you then run a Python program within that environment, you know that it's running against only those specific packages.
 Be aware that if you're not using a **virtual environment**, and you have multiple versions of Python installed and set in the `path` environment variable, you might need to specify the Python interpreter to use in the terminal for installing packages to the global environment.